 - The story has been placed in the correct category (such as Romance, Science Fiction, Fanfiction, etc.).
 See: Content Categories.

 If you come across any content that violates our guidelines, let us know by reporting it.
 See here for how to do that.

 All creators are expected to rate their stories as either Mature, or for Everyone, according to the guidelines provided below.
 If you come across a story that has been rated incorrectly, you can let us know by reporting it (see our guide here).
 Please note that we will change your rating if it does not comply with these guidelines.

 Mature stories are intended for an audience that is 17 and up.
 There are restrictions on discovering Mature stories on Wattpad that help ensure they reach the correct audience.
-A story must be rated Mature if it contains any of the following:
+A story may be rated Mature if it contains any of the following:

 - An explicit sex scene (R-rated)

 - Self-harm themes or scenes (including suicide and eating disorders)

 - Graphic depictions of violence